Tamagotchi-01/CU-Library-Project/README.md

 Analysis raw data from Chulalongkorn Library and create a visualization using dashboard

-Just a sample code of creating a dash board some csv file are too big i can't upload here
+Just a sample code of creating a dash board some csv file are too big i can't upload here /also not public data (not sure)

 Checkout the dashboard:
 https://centralchulalibrary.herokuapp.com/